HaolinJi817/HUNTNet/README.md

 # HUNTNet

-The aim of this task is to decouple and re-couple target features from multiple perspectives.
-The core network code is provided below:
+HUNTNet is a network designed to decouple and re-couple target features from multiple perspectives.
+The project utilizes advanced techniques for feature transformation and processing, including the use of PVT (Pyramid Vision Transformer) and its enhanced version, PVTv2.
+The modular approach facilitates effective feature learning by combining different custom components and modules.

 ## Directory Structure